Receiving medical care outside Canada

 - medical care not available in Canada

-Health risks of medical tourism
+Health risks

-- licensing standards may also differ for:
+Licensing standards may differ for:

 - nurses